Featured Image via CoryLockwood.com

 Erika changed gyms and moved around, and eventually had her first good run with International Wrestling Australia.
 ‘Mark Mercedes really took me under his wing.
 Mark Williamson and Alex Titan as well, and all those guys, they really pushed me.
 They threw me in the deep end so I could learn from my own mistakes.

 We went on tour with them, and wrestling every night of the week was so sick.
-I was so sore by the end of it, but man, I felt like a gypsy.
-I was just travelling, finding wrestling and taking my “Magik” with me.’
+I was so sore by the end of it, but man… I was just travelling, finding wrestling and taking my “Magik” with me.’

 Now 21, and a mainstay at Melbourne City Wrestling and Battle Championship Wrestling, Erika continues to stand out, evolving from the “Twisted Gypsy” girl next door, to the “Dreamtime Voodoo Witch”.
 She has flourished in the company of stable mates “pAnic” and the “Prehistoric Death Cult”, including Syd Parker, who she credits for his tutelage in her understanding of the business and character.